notaigbe/jagabans-app/docs/SQUARE_INTEGRATION.md

 2. Navigate to Edge Functions → Secrets
 3. Add each secret with its corresponding value

+**⚠️ CRITICAL**: These secrets must be set in Supabase.
+The Edge Functions will not work without them.

 ### 4. Test in Sandbox Mode

 Square provides test card numbers for sandbox testing: